 Assisi, the most famous of all Italy's medieval hill towns © Shutterstock

-There’s no point in trying to see everything, at least not on one visit, and the only features you really shouldn’t miss are the Raphael Rooms and the Sistine Chapel.
-Above all, decide how long you want to spend here, and what you want to see before you start; you could spend anything from an hour to a whole day here, and it’s easy to collapse from museum fatigue before you’ve even got to your target.
+One of the best things in Italy you shouldn’t miss here are the Raphael Rooms and the Sistine Chapel.
+Above all, decide how long you want to spend here, and what you want to see before you start.
+You could spend anything from an hour to a whole day here, and it’s easy to collapse from museum fatigue before you’ve even got to your target.

 Soak up the sights and delights of Ancient Rome, with this week-long tailor-made trip to Vatican City and Assisi.